The Kyles of Bute is the passage between the charming Scottish villages of Tighnabruaich and Kames on the the mainland of Argyll, and the

 Where to stay?

-The village of Tighnabruaich and Kames offer a number of hotels and B&B acomodations.
-The latest to open is the Wellpark Hotel, near Tighnabruaich Pier.
-Other hotels including the Royal An Lochan Hotel, Kames Hotel and Tighnabruaich Hotel, along with various B&Bs and other accomodations in the area are listed on this page.
+The villages of Tighnabruaich and Kames offer a number of hotels and B&B acomodations.
+Hotels including the Royal Hotel (currently closed as of October 8th 2023), Kames Hotel and Tighnabruaich Hotel, along with various B&Bs and other accomodations in the area are listed on this page.

 Sailing The Kyles

-The Kyles are synonymous with sailing.
+The Kyles of Bute are synonymous with sailing in Scotland.
 Tighnabruiach and Kames are popular weekend crusing destinations, and as stop overs on the way north to the West Highlands via the Crinan Canal.
 Sailors have many sheltered

 anchorages to choose from, both on the Bute side and along the mainland.
 Among my favorites is Caladh